PyPSA/PyPSA/doc/optimal_power_flow.rst

 and ``pypsa.opf.define_branch_extension_variables(network,snapshots)``.

-For converters and transport links, whose power flow is controllable, there is simply an optimisation variable for each component which satisfies
+For links, whose power flow is controllable, there is simply an optimisation variable for each component which satisfies

 .. math::
    |f_{l,t}| \leq F_l